PrismLauncher/prismlauncher.org/src/news/moving-on.md

 The founders have decided to sublicense PolyMC under the terms of the [GNU General Pubic License 3][gpl3] (GPL-3), which made it impossible for MultiMC to take contributions, without re-licensing to GPL-3 as well.
 As a result the MultiMC team have decided to burn bridges with PolyMC.
 This was manifested after access to the metadata service, provided by MultiMC, was [blocked for all PolyMC users][gh-poly-meta].
-All versions prior to 1.0.6 do not work anymore, as they are trying to reach MultiMC servers instead our own.
+All versions prior to 1.0.6 do not work anymore, as they are trying to reach MultiMC servers instead of our own.

-In an effort to prepare for our upcoming 1.1.0 release, we wanted to contact the MultiMC maintainer to see if they want to be credited in our documentation.
+In an effort to prepare for our upcoming 1.1.0 release, we wanted to contact the MultiMC maintainer to see, if they want to be credited in our documentation.
-Sadly our request was dismissed and one of our team members was banned from the official MultiMC Discord server for being associated with PolyMC.
+Sadly, our request was dismissed, and one of our team members was banned from the official MultiMC Discord server for being associated with PolyMC.

 <div class="center">
     <img alt="Screenshot of public chat with MultiMC maintainer" src="/assets/img/news/moving-on/discord.png" style="width: 40em">